-The purpose of performing on-line screening for Age/Gender Interaction is to alert the pharmacist that the patient is taking a drug with a potentially harmful ADR as result of their age or gender.

-This enables the pharmacist to use discretion and intervene, if necessary, to prevent unintentional and/or harmful outcomes for the patient.
+The purpose of performing online screening for Age/Gender Interaction is to alert the pharmacist that the patient takes a drug with a potentially harmful ADR as result of their age or gender.
+This enables the pharmacist to use discretion and intervene, if necessary, to prevent unintentional or harmful outcomes for the patient.